 Cardiac causes of chest pain include coronary disease, valve disease and abnormal heart rhythms (arrhythmias).

 There are also many non-cardiac causes of chest pain such as indigestion and muscle problems.
-Cardiac chest pain often occurs on exertion.
+Cardiac chest pain often occurs on exertion such as going up the stairs or up a hill.
 Generally, the lower the amount of exertion that can be done, the more severe the disease.
-The location of the pain and where it spreads to are also diagnostic clues (see angina).
+The location of the pain and where it spreads to are diagnostic clues (see angina).

 This is being aware that the heart is beating.
 Palpitations are often normal and can be caused by strong emotions, exercising, lying on the left hand side and drinking caffeine or alcohol.
 They can also be abnormal and caused by arrhythmias.

-“Tapping out” palpitations with a finger gives an indication of rate and rhythm and helps identify arrhythmias such as atrial fibrillation.
-This is the most common arrhythmia and its rhythm is described as “irregularly irregular”.
+“Tapping out” palpitations with a finger gives an indication of rate and rhythm and helps identify arrhythmias.
+For instance, a fast, “irregularly irregular” rhythm may be due to atrial fibrillation.

 Dizziness and Blackouts